daniabib/csgo-aimbot/README.md

 # CS:GO Yolov5 Aimbot

 An aimbot that uses Yolov5 to play CS:GO.
-It is able to identify the characters from both teams
+It is able to identify the characters from both teams and it's heads.
+It uses pyautogui to handle the aim movement and mouse click.

 ## How To Use

 ### In-game configuration
 You have to turn OFF the Raw Input option in the game.
-With it on, the mouse signal goes straigth to the CS:GO engine without passing through the operating system.
-So, we need to turn if off so pyautogui can handle our mouse movement.
+Otherwise, the mouse signal goes straight to the game engine without passing through the operating system and pyautogui can't handle it properly.

 This setting is under the Mouse & Keyboard tab:
 ![Alt-test](/img/raw-input.jpg)